 Again, possessing any quantity of psychedelic mushrooms is a crime and can lead to years of imprisonment.
-If you had a significant quantity of psychedelic mushrooms in your possession, prosecutors may try to argue that you had an intent to sell, which may lead to more severe penalties.
+Suppose you had a significant quantity of psychedelic mushrooms in your possession.
+In that case, prosecutors may try to argue that you intended to sell.
+That may lead to more severe penalties.
 In any case, it is important to work with a knowledgeable psychedelic mushroom possession attorney who can work to secure the most favorable outcome.

 Common Psychedelic Mushroom Possession Defenses

-- The Fourth Amendment: The Fourth Amendment prohibits unlawful search and seizure.
-That means that if a police officer searches you or your belongings without a warrant and without adequate reason, the evidence is inadmissible and cannot be used against you.
-If, for example, an officer pulls you over for speeding and then searches your trunk, the officer would be in violation of the Fourth Amendment, which means that any evidence they found can’t be introduced in the court trial.
+The Fourth Amendment prohibits unlawful search and seizure.
+That means that if a police officer searches you or your belongings without a warrant and adequate reason, the evidence is inadmissible and cannot be used against you.
+If, for example, an officer pulls you over for speeding and then searches your trunk, the officer would violate the Fourth Amendment.
+Any evidence they found can’t be introduced in the court trial.

-- Entrapment: If a law enforcement official persuades or coerces you into committing a crime, then this may be considered entrapment.
-For example, if an undercover officer pressures you into selling them or carrying a stash of drugs, then an attorney may defend you by arguing that you were coerced and therefore entrapped.
+This may be considered entrapment if a law enforcement official persuades or coerces you into committing a crime.
+For example, suppose an undercover officer pressures you into selling them or carrying a stash of drugs.
+In that case, an attorney may defend you by arguing that you were coerced and therefore entrapped.

-- The drugs were not yours: While it may be difficult to prove, one possible defense is arguing that the drugs were planted, or that the drugs were not yours, to begin with.
-For example, if the police find drugs in your house, but they belong to your roommate, then you may be able to argue that the drugs were not in actual possession of the drugs.
+While it may be difficult to prove, one possible defense is arguing that the drugs were planted.
+Or that they were not yours, to begin with.
+For example, if the police find drugs in your house, but they belong to your roommate, you may be able to argue that you were not in actual possession of the drugs.

-- Missing drugs: Sometimes case evidence is lost in transit.
-In the event that the evidence is missing or lost, the prosecution may not be able to use it in a trial.
+Sometimes case evidence is lost in transit.
+If the evidence is missing or lost, the prosecution may be unable to use it in a trial.

 Frequently Asked Questions